wtistang/LibertyGettingStarted-Lab/README.md

 ## Summary

-In this lab, you learned how to develop a simple application as a developer, how to deployment and configure the application as an configuration opertor, and how to install and configure Liberty as an administrator.
+In this lab, you learned how to develop a simple application as a developer, how to deployment and configure the application as a configuration operator, and how to install and configure Liberty as an administrator.

 **Congratulations!**